yashwanthravipati/Automated-Segmentation-CT-Skeletal-Muscle/README.md

 Code base for auto segmenting the skeletal muscle mass from 3D CT images

-Consists of two deep-learning models: Slice Selection Model and Segmentation Model
+Consists of two deep-learning models: Slice Prediction Model and Segmentation Model

 Scripts to train and test